jchai002/choir-justice-supplies/au/en/porting-in-your-phone-numbers.markdown

 ## How much does porting cost?

 Phone number porting is complimentary for all regular phone numbers.
 Once your number or numbers have been ported to your account, they can be assigned to a user.
 The first phone number that is assigned to each user is complimentary.
-Additional phone numbers will be billed at the standard rate of $10.00/month (VAT included) for each number.
+Additional phone numbers will be billed at the standard rate of A$11.00/month (GST included) for each number.

 ## How long does porting take?

 Porting your phone number can take 3-4 weeks to complete.
 During the transitional phase you must maintain your old phone service.
 Failure to do this may result in the loss of your phone number.

 ## What information do I need to port my phone number?

-### From an Ooma Telo or Ooma Hub

-You can port the telephone number from your residential Ooma device (Telo or Hub) to your Ooma Office system by contacting Customer Care.

 ### From an outside carrier